What do Quakers mean by . . .

 Concern : term for a Quaker’s sense of being called by the Spirit to act on or to take forward some particular cause or principle – hence also the saying that a Friend who is committed to such a work is “acting under Concern”.

 Convinced : one of those expressions which confusingly has a particular meaning among Quakers which is quite different from its meaning in ordinary English!
-It means that someone is persuaded of something – often used especially when someone decides to join the Religious Society of Friends (for example in the title to Geoffrey Hubbard’s introductory book, “Quaker By Convincement”)
+It means that someone is persuaded of something – most often used when someone decides to join the Religious Society of Friends (for example in the title to Geoffrey Hubbard’s introductory book, “Quaker By Convincement”) so in effect it means “converted” but, particularly, converted to Quakerism..

 “Daffodil” Ministry : this term refers to vocal Ministry (QV) during Meeting for Worship, which is banal and more in the nature of “chat” than Ministry.
 If that is all it is, then it is clearly inappropriate.
 Care however needs to be taken before dismissing such Ministry too readily: words that may seem pointless or even irritating to some people can often carry a message of real benefit to others.